 Market review

-Global equity markets were bifurcated in February, the MSCI All Country World Net Total Return delivering -1.7%, while the S&P 500 and DJ Euro Stoxx 600 indices returned -2.4% and +2.1% (all returns in sterling terms).
+Global equity markets fell during March.
+The MSCI All Country World Net Total Return Index lost -6.4% and the S&P 500 Index declined -8.0%, while the DJ Euro Stoxx 600 fared better, down -2.3% (all returns in sterling terms).

 Technology review